 Flaherty defended his recent meddling into the Canadian mortgage industry, stating he is acting out of concern for consumers.
 But then deflected all other questions related to news this week Manulife Bank quickly reversed a mortgage-rate cut after a Flaherty staffer informed the lender that Ottawa considered the cut to be “unacceptable.”

 "I'm looking forward to the budget tomorrow.
 I'm not going to get into other issues now.
-I think the focus needs to be on what we're going to do tomorrow, which is important for the country," said Flaherty on Wednesday.
+I think the focus needs to be on what we're going to do tomorrow, which is important for the country," said Flaherty.

 Asked whether he was still on track to eliminate the deficit by 2015 before the next election, Flaherty answered: "Absolutely."